Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

         **Parameter**: ``context`` (type: ``str``)

-        The context in which the model should ground its output.
-This check validates that all information in the model's response is present in the given context without contradiction.
+        The context in which the agent should ground its output.
+This check validates that all information in the agent's response is present in the given context without contradiction.

         .. code-block:: python